ch007m/home-devices/pi4-setup.md

 ### How to install Pi OS

 - Launch the application `Raspberry Pi Imager` on your desktop
-  - Select `Raspberry PI No desktop image`
+  - Select the downloaded file of the `Raspberry PI Buster image` (e.g. 2020-08-20-raspios-buster-armhf.zip) usign the option `Custom`
+  - As an alternative, you can select it from the list of the image available but then an internet access is needed
   - Pickup the SD card
   - Write

 See : https://www.instructables.com/How-to-Setup-Raspberry-Pi-Without-Monitor-and-Keyb/

-- Open a terminal and create the following file under the Volume mounted - boot `touch SSH`
+- Open a terminal and create the following file under the Volume mounted - boot `touch /Volumes/boot/SSH`
 - Plug your Pi4 to a network cable and power it up
 - ssh to the pi machine
   `ssh pi@raspberrypi.local`
 - pwd is `raspberry`

-- Add the missing DNS servers to the file `/etc/dhcpcd.conf`
+- Add the missing DNS servers to the file `/etc/dhcpcd.conf` (optional)
   ```
   # Add DNS Servers
   static domain_name_servers=192.168.1.1 8.8.4.4 8.8.8.8